KFF Health News

 One Pennsylvania county is spending $1 million on drug disposal patches.
 At least two cities are buying BolaWraps for police.
 The device shoots out a wire that wraps around a person’s torso or legs to detain them.

-I dug into these issues for
+I dug into these issues for an article and social media video.

 Opioid Settlement Payouts to Localities Made Public for First Time